-Interest coverage ratio is a sister ratio of the times interest earned ratio which equals earnings before interest and taxes divided by interest expense.
-Cash flows are generally considered a better indicator of a company’s financial position and performance because they are less prone to distortions due to accounting policies and estimates.
+Interest coverage ratio differs from time interest earned ratio in that the coverage ratio is based on cash flows while the times interest earned (TIE) ratio is based on accrual-based figures.
+Cash flows are considered a better indicator of a company’s financial position and performance because they are less prone to distortions due to accounting policies and estimates.
 Finding out the number of time operating cash flows before interest and taxes are available to pay interest expense is useful in analysis of a company’s long-term financial strength.

 Interest coverage ratio can be calculated based on figures available in the cash flows from operating activities section of the statement of cash flows using the following formula:

 |Interest Coverage Ratio =||CFO + Interest + Tax|

 Where CFO is the net cash flows from operating activities, interest is the actual interest payment and tax represent the actual tax payment.

 We have added back interest because it is subtracted from operating cash inflows to arrive at the net CFO.
 We need to be careful here because some accounting standards allow companies to subtract interest payment as part of cash flows from financing activities.
 If that is the case, we do not need to add back interest.
 Tax is also added back because tax is charged after deduction of interest expense.

 If we do not have cash flow from operations, we can use the following alternate formula to work out interest coverage ratio: